gatperdut/bg-partner/README.md

 You can use `apt`, `pacman`, etc. For example, `sudo apt install xdotool`.

-Once you are ready, go in your terminal to BGPartner's directory and `sudo ./BGPartner`.
+Once you are ready, go in your terminal to BGPartner's directory and do `./BGPartner`.

 ### Configuration

-On its first execution BGPartner will create a file called  a [JSON](https://www.shapediver.com/blog/json-objects-explained) file called `bg-partner.json` where it stores its configuration, which you can edit.
+On its first execution BGPartner will create a [JSON](https://www.shapediver.com/blog/json-objects-explained) file called `bg-partner.json` where it stores its configuration, which you can edit.
 These are the default values:

 ```
   {